cali-li/Fun-With-Projects/README.md

 Mark and Jane are very happy after having their first child.
 Their son loves toys, so Mark wants to buy some.
 There are a number of different toys lying in front of him, tagged with their prices.
 Mark has only a certain amount to spend, and he wants to maximize the number of toys he buys with this money.

 Given a list of prices and an amount to spend, what is the maximum number of toys Mark can buy?
 For example, if prices = [1,2,3,4] and Mark has k = 7 to spend, he can buy items [1,2,3] for 6, or [3,4] for 7 units of currency.
 He would choose the first group of 3 items.

+## Minimum Absolute Difference in an Array
+Consider an array of integers, arr=[arr[0],arr[1],...arr[n-1]].
+We define the absolute difference between two elements, a[i] and a[j] (where i!=j), to be the absolute value of a[i]-a[j].

+Given an array of integers, find and print the minimum absolute difference between any two elements in the array.
+For example, given the array arr=[-2,2,4] we can create 3 pairs of numbers: [-2,4],[-2,2] and [2,4].
+The absolute differences for these pairs are 4,6 and 2.
+The minimum absolute difference is 2.